Arad, Israel: Healthcare

 Arad does not have a hospital, but there are numerous medical clinics, including Clalit, Leumit and Maccabi.
 Emergencies are handled by the single Magen David Adom station, located in the municipal compound.

 A medical center was also built in the compound in 2004, named Schaller Medical Centre after Leon and Freda Schaller from London, who were the prime donors.
 It serves as an emergency ward, but does not have the equipment needed to perform operations, and such patients are transferred to the Soroka Medical Center.
 On average, 10% of the patients are transferred.

 Law enforcement

 Arad is served by a local Israel Police station, located next to the municipal compound and the Magen David Adom station.
-It is commanded by Superintendent Yuval Paz and has 58 members.
+It is commanded by Chief Superintendent Danny Kedoshim.
 Arad's station also serves the Sodom area.

 Arad's police force was chosen as the exceptional force for 2007, and awarded an award of excellence on 5 March 2008.
 Among others, a severe reduction in property crime was cited.
-Arad's force was able to reduce the amount of such crimes from 1,092 in 2003 to just 168 in 2007.
+Arad's force was able to reduce the number of such crimes from 1,092 in 2003 to just 168 in 2007.
 On 18 July 2008, Arad police, in a rare incident, shot dead a man threatening to kill his ex-wife with a knife.